CSS Animations

 5. animation-iteration-count

 This property specifies how many times the animation should run.
-It can be set to a number or infinite
+It can be set to a number or infinite for continuous animation.

 animation-iteration-count: infinite;